Quinntes/bootcamp/Capstone 1/README.md

 ## Contribution

 This is a beginner-friendly open-source project!
-Feel free to improve the code, suggest features, or report bugs by submitting an issue or contacting the author at \[your\_email\_here].
+Feel free to improve the code, suggest features, or report bugs by submitting an issue or contacting the author at ahmadlutfi2263@gmail.com.